TtheBC01/DNS-over-HTTPs-Crashcourse/README.md

 ## The Header Field

-The header contains an arbitrary reference id (1 frame or 2 bytes), some metadata on the nature of the message, like is the message a query or a response, etc. (1 frame), the number of Query entries in the query field (1 frame), the number of resource records contained in the answer field (1 frame), the number of name server resource records in the authority field (1 frame), and the number of entries in the additional info field (1 frame).
+The header contains an arbitrary reference id (1 frame or 2 bytes), some metadata on the nature of the message, like is the message a query or a response (for our purposes it will always be a query), etc. (1 frame), the number of query entries in the query field (1 frame), the number of resource records contained in the answer field (1 frame), the number of name server resource records in the authority field (1 frame), and the number of entries in the additional info field (1 frame).

 So since we will always be making a single query (not generating a response) and we want the DNS provider to recursively pursue the record, our header will likely always look like this (in hex encoded binary):